 The short answer

-Goshen was a region in ancient Egypt, north of Nile in a delta, on the coast of the Mediterranean sea.
-It is the region that Pharaoh gifted to Joseph as the place where he could live with his people - the ancient Israelites.
-Eventually the Israelites were forced to leave Goshen and begin their famous wandering Exodus to Israel.
+Goshen was a region in ancient Egypt, in a delta north of the Nile on the coast of the Mediterranean Sea.
+It is the region that Pharaoh gave to Joseph as the place where the Israelites could live.
+Eventually, the Israelites were forced to leave Goshen and begin their wandering Exodus to Israel.

-The “land of Goshen” is the name of the region that the pharaoh of Egypt gives to the Israelites when they settle in Egypt.
-This is the culmination of the story of Joseph, an Israelite sold into Egyptian slavery by his brothers.
-He later rises in the ranks of Egypt so high as to become second to Pharaoh himself.
-Eventually he reconnects with his brothers, forgives them for what they did, and has them return to their father and invite the entire family to come settle in Egypt:
+The “land of Goshen” is the name of the region that the pharaoh of Egypt gave to the Israelites when they settled in Egypt.
+This gift is the culmination of the story of Joseph, an Israelite sold into Egyptian slavery by his brothers.
+He later rose through the ranks of Egypt and became second to Pharaoh himself.
+Eventually, he reconnected with his brothers; forgave them for what they did; returned them to their father, Jacob; and invited the entire family to settle in Egypt.

 Land of Goshen, Egypt

-Jacob’s family – including his animals, servants, eleven other sons and their wives and children – all come to settle in the land of Goshen, where they prospered.
-Part of this was because Goshen itself was a good land.
-When suggesting that Jacob’s family relocated to Egypt, Pharaoh says, “The land of Egypt is before you; settle your father and your brothers in the best part of the land; let them live in the land of Goshen” (Gen 47:6).
-Goshen was a particularly good spot, as it was at the north of Nile in a delta, on the coast of the Mediterranean sea.
+Jacob’s family—including his animals, servants, eleven other sons and their wives and children—settled in the land of Goshen, where they prospered.
+Part of this prosperity came from the quality of the land; when Pharaoh suggested that Jacob’s family relocate to Egypt, he said, “The land of Egypt is before you; settle your father and your brothers in the best part of the land; let them live in the land of Goshen” (Gen 47:6).
+Goshen was a particularly good spot for farming and husbandry, as it was at the north of Nile in a delta, on the coast of the Mediterranean sea.

 How long were the Israelites in Egypt?

-The Israelites, as is well-known, did not remain in the land of Egypt.
+The Israelites, as is well known, did not remain in the land of Egypt.
 Jacob’s already large family (twelve sons and their wives and children) kept growing.
-It grew so much that in time it became its own distinct people group – the Israelites.
-They were called this because Jacob – the father of all the twelve sons – was named “Israel” by God (Gen 32:22-31).
-Eventually, as recounted in the book of Exodus, there was contention between the Israelites and the Egyptians, which ultimately resulted in the Exodus (the “way out”, in Greek).
-The book of Numbers, later in the Old Testament, states that the Israelites lived in Egypt for four-hundred and thirty years (Exodus 12:40-41).
+It grew so much that in time it became a distinct people group, the Israelites.
+They bore this name because Jacob was named “Israel” by God (Gen 32:22-31).
+Eventually, as recounted in the book of Exodus, there was contention between the Israelites and the Egyptians, which resulted in the Exodus (the “way out”, in Greek).
+The book of Numbers, later in the Old Testament, states that the Israelites lived in Egypt for four hundred thirty years (Exodus 12:40-41).

 That is the Biblical account, but what is the consensus of scholars?
 As you might imagine, scholars disagree about the exact historicity of the Biblical accounts for three reasons: